Air Travel Complaints

-- A Transportation Industry Analyst will forward your complaint to the airline and the airline is required to respond to you and the DOT.
+- A Transportation Industry Analyst will forward your complaint to the airline and the airline is required to respond to you and DOT.

 - Once the airline’s response is received, a DOT analyst will review your complaint and the airline’s response to determine if a violation occurred.
 After the analyst reviews your case, it will be given to an attorney for review.
-Once your case is reviewed by an attorney, an analysis with our findings will be sent to you.
+Once your case is reviewed by an attorney, an analysis with findings will be sent to you.
 Please note that due to the volume of cases received, and the thoroughness of this process, it may take some time to fully process your case.

 For All Other Complaints

-- Every month, DOT publishes its Air Travel Consumer Report, which contains information about the number and type of complaints DOT receives about airlines and ticket agents.
+- Every month, DOT publishes its Air Travel Consumer Report, which contains information about the number and type of air travel service complaints DOT receives about airlines and ticket agents.
 This report is made available to the public so that consumers and air travel companies can compare the complaint records of individual airlines, ticket agents, and tour operators.